igembitsgoa/igem-wikisync/docs/overview.rst

 Other Advantages of Using WikiSync
 ----------------------------------

-WikiSync allows you to leverage
+WikiSync allows you to leverage:

 #.
 Modern IDEs like Visual Studio Code
 #.
 Collaboration through `Github <https://github.com>`_.
 #.
 Automatic deployment through `Travis CI <https://travis-ci.com>`_